JonathanMaillard/Mwenbwa/README.md

 ### Technical Specifications
 See Projet's [README](https://github.com/becodeorg/LIE-Hamilton-4.25/tree/master/01-main-course/03-the-mountain/05-mwenbwa) on Becode's repository.

+What we also did:
+* The trees SVG are changing with the seasons (firsts march, june, september, and december)
+* Trees SVG are random.
+* Every user can change his/her color theme, that chanes the color of the clusters.

 ### Design Specifications
 There was no design mockup, so the design is entirly by us.
 We used Fontawesome and FlatIcon icons, Undraw's SVG, and Gravatar's system for profile pics.